In this article

 iv.
 On the next screen, click on the ENABLE button to enable this API for your Google API Project.

 7. To use the API that was enabled in the previous step, you will need to create credentials to use it.
 Click on the CREATE CREDENTIALS button towards the right-hand side of the screen.
-On the Add credentials to your project screen, make selections from the drop-down fields based on your requirements:
+Learn more about it here.

 iii.
 Select User data under What data will you be accessing? section.